A sequence of transcritical bifurcations in a suspension of gyrotactic microswimmers in vertical pipe: The origin of an infinite number of solution branches

 In this section, we will examine the linear stability of a uniform suspension in the vertical pipe.
 We will further restrict the perturbation to be axisymmetric, parallel and axially uniform, given the nature of the solutions of interest.
-We will demonstrate that the multiple transcritical bifurcations of the computed solutions are the result of the pipe geometry which also confines the suspension in a finite domain.
-We will then extend it to weakly nonlinear regime, similarly to previous work by \citet{Bees1999}.
+To be consistent with our numerical results in \S \ref{sec:Numerics} and figure \ref{fig:GTD_U0_bi}, in this section we will fix the flow rate when adding the perturbation, i.e. $Q=0$.
+We will demonstrate that the multiple transcritical bifurcations of the computed solutions are the result of the pipe geometry, which also confines the suspension in a domain with finite horizontal extent.
+We will then extend it to the weakly nonlinear regime, similarly to previous work by \citet{Bees1999}.
 The resulting amplitude equation demonstrates that all the bifurcations in figure \ref{fig:GTD_U0_bi} are indeed transcritical.